Blancmange (band): Success

 The duo found minor success with their 1982 double A-side single "God's Kitchen"/"I've Seen the Word", which peaked at No. 65 in the UK.
 This was followed by "Feel Me", which peaked at No. 46.
 Later that year, they broke through with "Living on the Ceiling", which reached No. 7 on the UK Singles Chart and was an international hit.
 Their debut studio album, Happy Families (which featured a sleeve painting in the style of Louis Wain and of the cover artwork of Enid Blyton's books), also reached the top 30.

 Further hits followed with "Waves" (No. 19), "Blind Vision" (No. 10), "That's Love, That It Is" (No. 33) and "Don't Tell Me" (No. 8), while their second studio album Mange Tout (1984) also reached No. 8 on the UK Albums Chart.
 The album featured a cover version of ABBA's "The Day Before You Came", which reached No. 22 in the UK (ten places higher than Abba's original less than two years earlier).
 However, after this, the band's fortunes declined.
 Their 1985 single "What's Your Problem" only reached No. 40, and the subsequent studio album Believe You Me (1985) spent only two weeks on the UK Albums Chart, peaking at No. 54.
 The duo announced that they were breaking up in June 1986 after a Greenpeace concert at London's Royal Albert Hall.
+In 2008, Edsel re-released the three original studio albums as expanded versions.

 Luscombe released an album of Indian-influenced music, New Demons, with Pandit Dinesh, Peter Culshaw, Priya Khajuria and Asha Bhosle under the name West India Company, in 1989.
 Meanwhile, Arthur released his debut solo studio album, Suitcase, in 1994, which spawned the singles "One Day, One Time" (UK No. 80, 1992) and "I Love I Hate" (UK No. 50, 1994).
-In 2008, Edsel re-released the three studio albums as expanded versions.